alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/extending-visual-studio-2010-web-testregex-extraction.md

  ***Figure 1***: *Insert a loop based on a regular expression thanks to RegexLoop plugin*

-I inserted another loop inside the first one, after the search request, and insert a regular expression that is able to find all â€œselectâ€ button of the gridview, I asked the regexloop to insert the value in the CurrentCustomer context variable to use in the subsequent request
+I inserted another loop inside the first one, after the search request, and insert a regular expression that is able to find all *select* button of the gridview, I asked the regexloop to insert the value in the CurrentCustomer context variable to use in the subsequent request

 [![SNAGHTML583c07](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML583c07_thumb.png "SNAGHTML583c07")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML583c07.png)